Tomatoes are usually on the top of every gardeners’ list. For good reason too. Nothing beats the taste of a home grown tomato.

 When to Plant Tomatoes

 Tomatoes are warm-season vegetables.
 They do not tolerate cold weather well.
 Tomatoes prefer the soil temperature to be around 70 to 75 degrees Fahrenheit.
+Once temperatures rise above 90 degrees tomatoes are likely to stop pollinating and fruit may not ripen.

-There is a small window of time to transplant your tomatoes in Phoenix.
-The ideal time to plant tomato transplants in Phoenix is between mid-February and March.
-For best results, plant tomatoes after the threat of frost.
+Since tomatoes need a temperature between 55 degrees and 90 degrees Fahrenheit to produce fruit there is a small window of opportunity to transplant your tomatoes in Phoenix and Tucson.
+The ideal time to plant tomato transplants in the low desert is between mid-February and March.

 My Experience